• Home

 And I’m finally through with staring at that white paint that had been peeking out at me.

 I didn’t actually Google to find this idea, just tried it out for myself.
-Without bothering to look now, after the fact, does anyone else have any good tips that I should know before doing the next 3 radiators in the house?
+Without bothering to look now, after the fact, does anyone else have any good tips before I paint the next 3 radiators in the house?

 Share